11 Highest-Quality Tennis Strings

 Babolat VS Touch

-In 1875, Pierre Babolat developed the first tennis string made of sheep gut, and the evolved, more refined Babolat natural gut they’ve worked to perfect has remained the premiere natural gut tennis string ever since.
+In 1875, Pierre Babolat developed the first tennis string made of sheep gut, and the evolved, more refined Babolat natural gut they’ve worked to perfect has remained the premiere natural gut ever since.

 Why I Love It